 set RHOST 192.168.0.15

-If you issues the ‘hosts -R’ command then you will see that the remote hosts parameters are already filled in for you.
+If you issue the ‘hosts -R’ command then you will see that the remote hosts parameters are already filled in for you.

-If successful, you’ll know.
-If not, then try again with a different exploit ;)
+If metasploit is successful in exploiting the vulnerability, you will know.
+If not, then try again with a different exploit, or aim for an alternative vulnerability ;)